jeiros/jeiros.github.io/_posts/2017-05-03-ideal-gas-law.markdown

-From the right-hand side plot, we can see that the linear function is doing a decent job at approximating $$\log(1-x)$$ for $$x<0.1$$, where the absolute error is bound below around 5%.
-So the Law Of Ideal Gases turns out to be acceptable for gases with densities below 0.1!
+From the right-hand side plot, we can see that the linear function is doing a decent job at approximating $$\log(1-x)$$ for $$x<0.1$$, where the percent error is bound below around 5%.
+So the Law Of Ideal Gases is acceptable for gases that ocuppy 10% or less of their total available volume.

 This is of course nothing new since we're also assuming that particles of the gases are non-interacting.
 Modifications to this law like the